jorgeassis/coastalNet/README.md

 ## Potential applications

-The applications of coastalNet's oceanographic connectivity estimates are wide-ranging and critical for advancing marine science:
+The applications of coastalNet's oceanographic connectivity estimates are wide-ranging and advance marine sciences:

 ### Evolutionary dynamics
 By providing detailed connectivity estimates, coastalNet enables researchers to explore the evolutionary processes shaping marine biodiversity.
 It offers insights into how oceanographic connectivity influences genetic differentiation across populations, aiding in the understanding of speciation and adaptation in the marine environment.